 THE TONTINE STREET AIR RAID

-They shed their remaining bombs on Folkestone.
-Some attacked Shorncliffe Camp,
+London.
+They shed their bombs in Kent and particularly on Folkestone.
+Some attacked

-where 18 were killed, 16 being Canadian Sevicemen and many others were injured.
+Shorncliffe Camp, where 18 were killed, 16 being Canadian Sevicemen, and many others

 Other aircraft targeted the Station area, but the worst damage was in Tontine Street

 when at 6.22pm just one single bomb fell right outside Stokes Brothers Greengrocers